My Neighbor’s Tree Has Grown into My Yard — What Now?

 The city could even come out to remove the tree, if there are ordinances that prohibit property owners from keeping dangerous conditions on their property, according to FindLaw.
 Don’t do these things when cutting down a tree.

-Tree Root Issues
+Be Aware of Tree Root Issues

 Make sure you know how to check if tree roots are gumming up your sewer line.